tingerrr/hydra/src/core.typ

   is-leading-page and active-on-prev-page
 }

-/// Check if showing the active element would be redudnant in the current context.
+/// Check if showing the active element would be redudnant in the current hydra-context.
 ///
 /// This function is contextual.
 ///
-/// - ctx (context): The context in which the redundancy of the previous primary candidate should be
+/// - ctx (hydra-context): The hydra-context in which the redundancy of the previous primary
-///   checked.
+///   candidate should be checked.
-/// - candidates (candidates): The candidates for this context.
+/// - candidates (candidates): The candidates for this hydra-context.
 /// -> bool
 #let is-active-redundant(ctx, candidates) = {
   let active-visible = (